 In 2013, we purchased my childhood home, a farmhouse built in 1908 located in the small community of Bon Ayr in Barren County, Kentucky.
 While renovating our home, we expanded our garden, doubled our blackberry patch, and added a small orchard.
-I expanded my farmers market products too, adding homemade chicken salad, pimento cheese, and hummus.
-I also began catering local events, parties and weddings.
+I expanded my products too, adding homemade chicken salad, pimento cheese, and hummus.
+I also started catering local events, parties, and weddings.

-In November 2016, my wife, Susan, and I bought the old country store and converted it into a cafe.
+In November 2016, my wife, Susan, and I bought my parents' old country store and converted it into a cafe.
 Esters Farm Cafe & Catering opened in January 2017, specializing in comfort food always made in-house . . . sometimes with a twist.

 Esters Farm has evolved over the years, but one thing remains the same: our commitment to providing great-tasting, quality food that people feel good about.
 We make everything in-house and serve it fresh.
 It takes a little more time, but you can taste the difference.